Stra-x/stra-x.github.io/_posts/2026-03-19-Re-Engineering-Pytune-Rogue-devices-in-the-age-of-conditinal-access.md

 date: 2026-03-19
 ---

-> **Note 1:** To remain transparent, Claude Code was utilised during this research and development.
-Whilst I am AI avoidant if thats the word, I did see benefits to using Claude helping free my time to do research and not spend hours debugging my awful code because I missed a bracket.

-> **Note 2:** Before we begin I want to do a huge shoutout to temp43487580 who wrote the original Pytune code which this is all based on, this just builds on their tooling and research.

 Whilst rebuilding my test Entra ID tenant, I decided to quickly configure Intune as this isn't an area where I had spent much time other than looking at one or two script attacks.
 Once configured I wanted to quickly get a device enrolled just to see if everything was working, for this I turned to pytune instead of building out a host.

 After firing off pytune, I could add a device to Entra no problem but suddenly I was blocked for enrollment into Intune.
 Its was a bit of a doh! moment because in my test tenant I always have several conditional access policies up and running to test against but forgot to turn them off for this.